leifadev/shoutout/README.md

-# Shoutout: The word of the day, but in any language!
+# Shoutout!
+The word of the day, but in any language!

 <img src="https://github.com/leifadev/shoutout/blob/main/src/resources/images/shoutout_logo.png" height="170" width="170"/>